lutzer/ofxLeapTouch/README.md

 --------

 * setup for leap to screen mapping and the touch sensitive area
-* emit ofTouchEvents if a sth. enteres or leaves the touch area or moves inside
+* emit ofTouchEvents if finger/hand enteres, leaves or moves inside the touch area
 * works with fingers, hands or both

 dependencies